Constraining the doability of relativistic quantum tasks: Spacetime circuits

 \section{Spacetime circuits}

-In this section we provide a definition of a spacetime circuit, for later use in defining and analyzing the doability of a task.
+In this section we provide a definition of a spacetime circuit, a form of which has been introduced in \cite{Unruh2014QuantumPV}, for later use in defining and analyzing the doability of a task.
 A spacetime circuit will consist of three types of points: ``input", ``output", and ``gate" points, as well as links connecting either two causally connected points of different type or two causally connected gate points.\\ The input, output, and gate points represent points in space in which quantum channels act on quantum systems.
-Input points are given additional quantum systems collectively in a variable state, while output points are expected to return other quantum systems.
+Input points are given systems collectively in a variable state, while output points return other systems.
 The channels may additionally act on auxiliary systems.
-Each link represents a causal curve a quantum system takes starting at the point at which it was output by some channel and ending at the point at which it is input to another. \\ We now give a dry formal definition of a spacetime circuit, followed by a detailed anthropomorphic description of its meaning.\\\\ \textbf{Definition:} A \textit{\textbf{spacetime circuit} $\mathcal{C}$ is an 11-tuple $\mathcal{C}=(\mathcal{M},c,r,g,\mathscr{I},\mathscr{O},\mathscr{E},\mathscr{R},\rho_\mathscr{R},\gamma, \{\Lambda_p\})$, where}
+Each link represents a causal curve a system takes starting at the point at which it was output by some channel and ending at the point at which it is input to another. \\ We now give a formal definition of a spacetime circuit, followed by a detailed anthropomorphic description of its meaning.\\\\ \textbf{Definition:} For $p,q\in\mathcal{M}$, $p\prec q$ denotes that there exists a causal curve in $\mathcal{M}$ from $p$ to $q$. $J^+(p)$ denotes all points in the causal future of $p$, and $J^-(p)$ all points in its causal past.\\